The Mount Holly Project

 These preserves contain some of Lewisboro’s most spectacular natural features and are open to hikers year-round.
 Hardwood forests, lakes, streams, old growth trees, wildflowers and wildlife, all contribute to the unique character of Lewisboro.

 The acquisition of these preserves fits LLT's mission of linking people to the land.
-There are no plans to change them.
-Work teams are already in place - to clear and mark trails, remove debris, and make parking more accessible.
+Work teams work throughout the year to clear and mark trails, remove debris, and make parking more accessible.

 For more information, please contact the Land Trust at info@lewisborolandtrust.org.